-- Each Strategy's and the Scheme's investment assets at FVTPL represents the significant majority of the respective Strategy's and Scheme's total assets. - ► As disclosed in Note 4 to the financial statements, these financial assets are recognised at fair value through profit or loss, in accordance with NZ IFRS 9

-Financial Instruments. - Market volatility can have a significant impact on the value of these financial assets and the financial statements as a whole, therefore the recognition and valuation of the investment assets at FVTPL is considered a key area of audit focus. - Disclosures regarding each Strategy's and the Scheme's investment assets at FVTPL at 31 March 2022 are included in Notes 6 and 7 in the financial statements.
+- ► Each Strategy's and the Scheme's investments represent the majority of the respective Strategy's and the Scheme's total assets. - As disclosed in Note 4 to the financial statements, these investments are recognised at fair value through profit or loss in accordance with NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans. - Market volatility can have a significant impact on the value of these investments, and the financial statements as a whole, therefore the recognition and valuation of the investments is considered a key area of audit focus. - Disclosures regarding each Strategy's and the Scheme's investments at 31 March 2023 are included in Notes 6 and 7 in the financial statements.